dhruvmistry2000/dhruvmistry2000/ReadMe.md

-# 👋 Hi there!
+# 👋 Hello!
 I'm Dhruv Mistry

-I'm a Computer Science student and systems enthusiast with a passion for building from the ground up.
-My current focus is on developing a Docker implementation from scratch, which has deepened my understanding of container technologies and Linux internals.
-I enjoy working with cloud-native technologies, system customization, and automation tools.
-I'm also interested in exploring more about distributed systems and cloud architecture patterns.
+I am a Computer Science student and systems enthusiast with a strong passion for building innovative solutions.
+Currently, I am focused on developing a Docker implementation from scratch, which has significantly enhanced my understanding of container technologies and Linux internals.
+I enjoy working with cloud-native technologies, system customization, and automation tools, and I am eager to learn more about distributed systems and cloud architecture patterns.

 ## 🚀 About Me
 - 🐳 Currently building a Docker implementation from scratch as part of my [mydocker](https://github.com/dhruvmistry2000/mydocker) project, which complements my work on [mykubernetes](https://github.com/dhruvmistry2000/mykubernetes) by providing a foundational container runtime.